 Where can I see cool pavement?

 The Street Transportation Department applied cool pavement to the parking areas and driveways at Esteban Park.
-If you'd like to see cool pavement in person, consider visiting Esteban Park, which is located at 32nd Street and Roeser Road.
+See below for other pilot test locations and treatment schedules.

 Arizona Republic Article from 5-15-2020 (this link will take you to the news site)